How to Visit Ujjain – [Top Things to Do in Ujjain]

 The Harsiddhi Temple, close by doesn’t charge us, but the beggars sitting on the steps on the way in, seem to think we owe them more than their fellow Indians do and we skirt the outstretched hands that seem determined to grab me.

-The temple entrance is dominated by two large black towers, which are dotted with containers to burn ghee and oil during the Navaratri Festival and which must look amazing at twilight burning.
-Now they just look sticky and dirty.
+The temple entrance is dominated by two large black towers, which are dotted with containers to burn ghee and oil during the Navaratri Festival and which must look amazing at twilight burning, but unfortunately not during the early morning.

 Still.
 We came here specifically for two locations and we haven’t got there yet.
 So now we head to the river.
 Here in Ujjain, this is the River Shipra, one of the sacred rivers in Hinduism.
 And we’re headed to Ram Mandir Ghat.